-In this paper, we are going to study two kinds of families of elliptic curves: one-parameter and two-parameter.
-For the families we compute in this paper, we can do a change of variable to make the elliptic curves look like what we write in the introduction, but for convenience we often have an x^2 term.
+In this paper, we study two kinds of families of elliptic curves: one-parameter and twoparameter.
+For the families we compute in this paper, we can do a change of variable to make the elliptic curves look like what we write in the introduction, but for convenience we often have an $x^2$ term.